Military history of Cuba: Invasion of Grenada

 A 748-person count of Cuban workers (all but 43 of whom were construction workers) was present in Grenada at the time of the invasion of Grenada by the U.S. in 1983.
 Cuba was involved in the construction of a civil airport in Saint John, Grenada.
 Cuban losses during the conflict were 24 killed (only 2 of whom were professional soldiers), 59 wounded, and 606 made prisoners (later repatriated to Cuba).
 In 2008, the Government of Grenada announced the construction of a monument to honor the Cubans killed during the invasion by Genelle Figuroa.
 At the time of the announcement the Cuban and Grenadian government are still seeking to locate a suitable site for the monument.

 Salvadoran Civil War

 The Salvadoran Civil War was fought by the El Salvador government waging a vicious crackdown against various left-wing rebels, as well as committing war crimes against civilians, one example of which being the El Mozote massacre.
 Cuba supplied the rebels with weapons and advisors.

 Nicaraguan Civil War

-During the Sandinista revolution and the following Civil War, Cuba gave aid and support to the Sandinista government of Daniel Ortega.
+During the Sandinista revolution and the following Civil War, Cuba gave aid and intelligence support to the Sandinista government of Daniel Ortega.
 The Sandinista government was fighting the American backed rebels (aka) Contras.
 The conflict ended with the 1990 presidential election where Ortega lost to Violeta Barrios de Chamorro.

+21st century

+Intervention in Venezuela

+After months of political escalation, the U.S. intervened in Venezuela on 2026.
+Military operation codenamed "Operation Absolute Resolve" was carried out to capture Maduro and his wife Cilia.
+During the operation, strikes led by the U.S. killed 32 Cubans military troops.
+Cuba had a military presence of 46,000 members in Venezuela in order to assist Chávez's successor, Nicolás Maduro.